-Prior to going into service, each uniformed officer who has been issued a body-worn camera or a department issued iPhone, will be responsible for inspecting personal recording device, shall inspect the body-worn camera or
+Prior to going into service, each uniformed officer who has been issued a body-worn camera or a personal recording device, shall inspect the bodyworn camera or personal recording device, making sure that it is in good working order with a fully charged battery.

-- personal recording device, making sure that it is in good working order with a fully charged battery. - If the equipmentbody-worn camera or personal recording device is not in good working order or the officer becomes aware of a malfunction at any time, the officer shall promptly report the failure to their supervisor and obtain a functioning body-worn camera or personal recording device as soon as reasonably practicable. - The supervisor shall remove the malfunctioning body-worn camera or personal recording device from service and contact the department's technology staff. - Officers An officer shall adhere to the following dimensions for placement of the wear a body-worn camera (BWC): - (a) From on the center of the sternum, no more than four (4) inches to the right orleft officer's upper torso, facing forward, in a plainly visible location. - (b) No higher than four (4) inches below the top button of the uniform shirt - (c) No lower than six (6) inches below the top button of the uniform shirt with thecamera facing forward - (d) Temporary exemptions to the placement of the BWC in accordance with thispolicy shall be submitted in the form of a uniform exception and may only beauthorized by the rank of Lieutenant or above - a. (e) Personal-video recording devices used for law enforcement purposes (department issued I-phones) must be visible to the person being recorded except in the circumstance of a clandestine investigation activity.
+- 2. If the body-worn camera or personal recording device is not in good working order or the officer becomes aware of a malfunction at any time, the officer shall promptly report the failure to their supervisor and obtain a functioning body-worn camera or personal recording device as soon as reasonably practicable. - The supervisor shall remove the malfunctioning body-worn camera or personal recording device from service and contact the department's technology staff. - 4.
+An officer shall wear a body-worn camera on the officer's upper torso, facing forward, in a plainly visible location. - a.
+Personal recording devices used for law enforcement purposes must be visible to the person being recorded except in the circumstance of a clandestine investigation activity. - b.
+An officer may request a temporary exemption to the required placement of a body-worn camera through a uniform exception.
+A supervisor with the rank of Lieutenant or above may authorize temporary exemptions to the placement of a body-worn camera.